glmck13/MobilePi/client-config/README.md

 ln -s /usr/share/ca-certificates/mozilla/DST_Root_CA_X3.crt /etc/ipsec.d/cacerts/DST_Root_CA_X3.pem
 ```

+## Enter VPN settings
 Next, configure /etc/ipsec.conf and /etc/ipsec.secrets (see sample files in repository).

+## Set up DNS (updated May, 2025
+If you notice that Strongswan fails to update the DNS settings on your host after the VPN tunnel starts, check out the documentation for its [resolve plugin](
+https://docs.strongswan.org/docs/latest/plugins/resolve.html).
+In my case I needed to changfe the iface parameter to wlo2 on my Ubuntu laptop to get things to work.

+## Start VPN
 You have two options for starting the VPN (both must be run as root):
 ```
 ipsec up yourvpnname